EchterAlsFake/Porn_Fetch/README.md

 - Windows (10 / 11)
 - Linux   (X11 / Wayland)
-- Android (aarch64)
+- Android
 - macOS (Untested)

 The Graphical User Interface is only for 64bit systems.
 The CLI supports 64 and 32bit systems.
 <br>Porn Fetch is developed on Arch Linux (Hyprland) and cross-compiled using GitHub CI/CD

-> Downloading on Windows is generally slower, because Windows doesn't have a good I/O network handling
+> Downloading on Windows is generally slower because Windows doesn't have a good I/O network handling

 ## 🌐 Supported Websites